Performance

 Performance is very important to us.
 We make sure that your website will never be delayed.

-At Unless, global scalability is handled in the following way.
+At Unless, global performance is guaranteed in the following way.

-The script and personalizations are directly served as flat files from Amazon’s file storage service S3, cached and served from the Cloudfront CDN.
-CloudFront uses a global network of 150 Points of Presence (139 Edge Locations and 11 Regional Edge Caches) in 65 cities across 29 countries.
-That’s pretty much global, super fast and almost impossible to break (because there is no running code involved).
+The Unless script and information are directly served as flat files stored on Amazon's S3 file storage service, cached, and dispersed from the Cloudfront CDN.
+CloudFront's global network comprises 150 Points of Presence (139 Edge Locations and 11 Regional Edge Caches) in 65 cities across 29 countries, providing reliable and rapid service that is almost impossible to break since we refrain from using any running code.

 The API